owncloud/ocis/services/storage-system/README.md

 Purpose and description to be added

-## Deprecated Metadata Backend

-Starting with ocis version 3.0.0, the default backend for metadata switched to messagepack.
-If the setting `STORAGE_SYSTEM_OCIS_METADATA_BACKEND` has not been defined manually, the backend will be migrated to `messagepack` automatically.
-Though still possible to manually configure `xattrs`, this setting should not be used anymore as it will be removed in a later version.

 ## Caching

 The `storage-system` service caches file metadata via the configured store in `STORAGE_SYSTEM_CACHE_STORE`.
 Possible stores are: